Used Car Values

 8. History: A car's history, including accidents, repairs, and previous owners, can also impact its value.
 A car with a clean history and no major issues will typically be worth more than a car with a spotty or questionable history.

-Where Do I Start When Selling My Car?
+Where to Start When Selling Your Car

 Step one is always to get a feel for the market, and find a good value range of your vehicle.
 It is always recommended to take in information from multiple sources.
 Car values are never set in stone.
 They are more fluid than one might think, and each car is unique.
 These estimation tools can give you a great idea of market trends, and supply and demand, but do not always show the whole picture.
 Treat them as a jumping off point, and not a 100% accurate price estimator.